Bioenergy with carbon capture and storage: European Union

-The Swedish Energy Agency has been commissioned by the Swedish government to design a Swedish support system for BECCS to be implemented by 2022.
+The Swedish Energy Agency was commissioned by the Swedish government to design a Swedish support system for BECCS to be implemented by 2022.

 United Kingdom

 In 2018 the Committee on Climate Change recommended that aviation biofuels should provide up to 10% of total aviation fuel demand by 2050, and that all aviation biofuels should be produced with CCS as soon as the technology is available.